rahulsoftgeek/OpenResty_project/README.md

 >server: openresty/1.19.3.1
 ```

-1 - Adding new Employee name in the database using `POST` Request (Also, added content header and API keys in the request header)
+1 - Adding new Employee name in the database using `POST` Request (Also, added content type and API keys in the request header)

 ```bash
 POST request : curl -i --location --request POST 'apis.gargrahul.com/api/emp' \